Australia Customs Restrictions : What You Can & Cannot Bring

 ✈️ Conclusion

 Australia takes biosecurity and customs regulations seriously.
-By knowing what you can and cannot bring in 2025, you’ll avoid fines, delays, and stress at the airport.
+By knowing what you can and cannot bring, you’ll avoid fines, delays, and stress at the airport.

 Declare all items, follow the rules, and enjoy a smooth arrival in Australia.